Web Browsers

 Most plugins are obsolete, replaced with HTML5 technologies which are natively supported in all modern browsers.

 Mozilla FireFox is a fast, slim, standards-compliant browser that doesn't collect or sell your private data and protects your privacy.
+It is the only major independent browser.

 The Firefox Browser has built in tracking protection.That makes it harder for politicians, advertisers, and disinformation disseminators to find you.